-It is alleged the communists either killed or forced the descendants of the slaves out of Adzybzha.
+Labadze alleges the communists either killed or forced the descendants of the slaves out of Adzybzha.
 As well as other Afro-Abkhazian enclaves in the 1930s.

 Zana was 100% Sub-Saharan African

-In the early 1990s, Dr. Grover Krantz, an anthropologist and cryptozoologist examined the skull of Zana’s son, Khwit.
+In the early 1990s, Dr. Grover Krantz, an anthropologist and cryptozoologist, examined the skull of Zana’s son, Khwit.
 The results from his examination revealed the skull belonged to a human being.
 Hence the claims about Zana's primitive biological origins were debunked.

-Moreover, sometime in 2013, Bryan Sykes, a cryptozoologist and a former professor of Human Genetics at the University of Oxford, conducted a DNA test on the saliva from Zana’s descendants residing in Abkhazia.
+Sometime in 2013, Bryan Sykes, a cryptozoologist and a former professor of Human Genetics at the University of Oxford, conducted a DNA test on the saliva from Zana’s descendants residing in Abkhazia.
 The results from the testing confirmed she was 100% Sub-Saharan African.

-After distilling Zana’s story, one perceives a woman that was viewed as subhuman and an oddity.
-In the social framework of a rural and isolated environment.
+After distilling Zana’s story, one perceives a woman that was viewed as subhuman.
+In the political and social framework of a rural and isolated environment.
 Where the population may not have encountered a person of African descent until her arrival.

-Allegedly the two infants died from hypothermia.
-It is claimed Zana washed them in the cold river after their births.
+It is alleged the two infants died from hypothermia.
+Supposedly Zana washed them in the river after their births.
 Which raises a number of questions.

-Was the cold river water the only option available to her for use?
-And why wasn’t assistance provided to Zana during and after the births of these infants?
+Was the cold river water the only option available to her?
+And why wasn’t assistance provided to her with the delivery of the infants?